4350pChris/blog/rapper-vocabulary-analyzer.md

 This subverted my initial expectation that these messages would simply be passed over silently, staying in the queue for the correct handler to pick them up.

 So my first solution was to use a separate queue for each integration event.
-However, upon reflecting a little on this I came to the conclusion that this was highly unwieldly - I would have to add a queue in the `serverless.yaml` every time I wanted to implement a new type of event and I didn't seem to find a nice way to have no duplicate code when it came to handling and firing events.
+However, upon reflecting a little on this I came to the conclusion that this was highly unwieldy - I would have to add a queue in the `serverless.yaml` every time I wanted to implement a new type of event and I didn't seem to find a nice way to have no duplicate code when it came to handling and firing events.
 I felt like a single queue *is* the best abstraction, as we want *one* message bus for the application.
 This is what I had alluded to earlier - the solution to this is to use an SNS topic and have queues subscribe to it.
 In contrast to SQS, SNS does not delete messages from the topic in this instance, as it does not care about subscribers not caring for a particular topic and will simply send events to all subscribers that are interested in the current message.
 While this technically still requires separate SQS queues for each event, I found these to lend themselves much better to the way Serverless' configuration works.
+This is called the [Fanout Pattern](https://docs.aws.amazon.com/sns/latest/dg/sns-common-scenarios.html) and is a quite common way to handle this problem.

 Apart from this, there isn't anything too interesting about the infrastructure layer.
 It implements a repository to fetch the artist from DynamoDB, a service to fetch lyrics from the [Genius API](https://api.genius.com), a service to fire the aforementioned integration events using SNS and other things which mostly act as glue between the domain and the actual data structures which are stored in the database or sent via queues.